RickStrahl/MarkdownMonster/README.md

 This is the markdonwn parser used to render markdown in the preview editor.
 CommonMark.NET is fast and easy to work with and has an excellent extensibility interface.

 ## License
-Markdown Monster is open source, but it is a licensed product that may require a paid license.
+Markdown Monster is open source, but it is a licensed product that may require a paid for license.

-**Personal use and use in small businesses with less than 5 employees is free**.
+**Personal use and use for evaluation is free**.
 All other uses require [a reasonably priced license](http://store.west-wind.com/product/MARKDOWN_MONSTER).
 Markdown Monster is licensed per user and you are free to use multiple copies on multiple machines as long as only licensed users are running the software.
 Thanks for playing fair.

+## Warranty Disclaimer: No Warranty!
+IN NO EVENT SHALL THE AUTHOR, OR ANY OTHER PARTY WHO MAY MODIFY AND/OR REDISTRIBUTE THIS PROGRAM AND DOCUMENTATION, BE LIABLE FOR ANY COMMERCIAL, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE OR INABILITY TO USE THE PROGRAM INCLUDING, BUT NOT LIMITED TO, LOSS OF DATA OR DATA BEING RENDERED INACCURATE OR LOSSES SUSTAINED BY YOU OR LOSSES SUSTAINED BY THIRD PARTIES OR A FAILURE OF THE PROGRAM TO OPERATE WITH ANY OTHER PROGRAMS, EVEN IF YOU OR OTHER PARTIES HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.